Wild Rivers Project, 3 x 66 Canoe Project, Findhorn, Scotland

 View posts by Phoenix

-Hey I’m here to share our process for building 3 of our X canoes which we will be using for our environmental education river project, paddling down the longest river in scotland to talk to school children about river wildlife.
+Hey I’m here to share our process for building 3 canoes which we will be using for our environmental education river project, paddling down the longest river in Scotland to talk to school children about river wildlife.
 You can see more about our project here https://www.gofundme.com/f/wild-rivers-project-materials-fundrasier

 Leave a Reply